Azure/Azure-Sentinel/Playbooks/Send-IngestionCostAlert/readme.md

 -	[Azure Monitor- ingestion and retention](https://azure.microsoft.com/pricing/details/monitor/)

-These 3 costs should be added together.
+These 3 costs should be added together

 ![20-recurrence](../Send-IngestionCostAlert/images/20-recurrence.png)

 27. Select How name days and change the days to 31

 ![21-daysvar](../Send-IngestionCostAlert/images/21-daysvar.png)

 28. Select Total funding and enter the total monthly budget

 ![22-totfund](../Send-IngestionCostAlert/images/22-totfund.png)

 29. Select Threshold per day and enter the daily limit.
 To get this value simply divide the total budget from step 29 above by the number of days per month (31) in step 28